Glory Days - They’ll Pass You By

 Rehashing events - and the cancer - in my life

-Living with an incurable cancer for nearly 11 years and being over 60 years old, means I spend time rehashing past events in my life.
+Living with an incurable cancer, like multiple myeloma, for nearly 11 years and being over 60 years old, means I spend time rehashing past events in my life.
 I try not to, but it’s unavoidable.
 Regrets, successes, and mundane events.

 What’s interesting is that lately a lot of old memories have been popping into my mind.
 Things that I didn’t even know I forgot.
 Things that I swore for years I had no memory of.
 Sometimes, a song will kick start a memory.
 Sometimes, driving to a new medical office will send me down memory lane.